NIGHT. Tuesday the 15th: Somewhere in the wilds of Northern Rompshire.

 The moon is up because it’s lighter now.
 His watch says 10:14.
 He looks out of the car window to see a tall figure in a cap and long overcoat appearing through the mist.

-The man tips his hat opens the car door, and Barry gets out and follows him as if doing so is the most natural thing in the world.
+The man tips his hat and opens the car door.
+Barry gets out and follows him as if doing so is the most natural thing in the world.

-Barry is now ascending the steps of a railway station.
+Barry is now ascending the steps of an empty railway station.
 A moment later, a porter is by his side with his luggage.
-Barry wears a new suit.
-He follows the porter into the ornate compartment of the waiting train and sinks into a deep plush seat, curtains at the windows, and landscape oil paintings on the wood-paneled walls.
+He follows the porter into the ornate compartment of the waiting train.
+He sinks into a deep plush seat, curtains at the windows, and landscape oil paintings on the wood-paneled walls.
 The luggage rack above him is stuffed with travel bags.
 They’re all his, for there is no one else in the compartment.
 He is quite alone.